tazama-lf/docs/Product/configuration-management.md

 ### The configuration object - exit conditions

-A rule processor’s exit conditions ensure that a rule processor is always able to produce a result, even if the rule processor is unable to reach a definitive, deterministic outcome.
-Exit conditions account for non-deterministic exceptions in the rule processor’s behavior.
+A rule processor's exit conditions ensure that a rule processor is always able to produce a result, even if the rule processor is unable to reach a definitive, deterministic outcome.
+Exit conditions account for non-deterministic exceptions in the rule processor's behavior.
 The exit conditions are coded into the rule processor and each exit condition must be provided in the configuration for the rule processor to deliver a successful outcome.
 If any of the exit conditions are missing, the rule processor will still deliver a result, but it will be error outcome complaining about the missing exit condition related to the specific exit condition code.

 By convention, exit condition codes are prefaced with an 'x' to differentiate them from regular rule results that have no prefix.